aurelilia/gamegirl/README.md

 ## Status
 The DMG/CGB emulator is in a good and usable state.
 Both DMG and CGB emulation is complete and quite accurate, enough to make most commercial games run perfectly.
-AGB support is early with many things still missing; still working on the PPU and making the emulation overall more accurate and fast.
-Some games are playable with graphical glitches, though.
+AGB support is early with some things still missing; still working on the PPU and making the emulation overall more accurate and fast.
+Most games are playable, but with graphical glitches.

 ### Features
 - Complete DMG/CGB implementation, including running DMG games on CGB